 Copyright NoticeAuthors keep their copyrights.
 Thus they can reuse figures, article parts or any material they need for subsequent work.
 The contract license is the Creative Commons License CC-BY which is the most flexible contract maximising the readership on publication.

 - Only when the article is accepted or subject to minor revisions are they asked to ensure it complies with the journal format.
 Here you can find an example of a LaTeX and a biblatex file.
 The template and the documentation in French and also in English.

-- LaTeX class: We strongly encourage the authors to prepare their article to appear in the NWEJM journal with the dedicated `nwejmart' LaTeX class (currently, documented only in French), available with up to date MiKTeX 2.9 and TeX Live 2016 distributions.
+- LaTeX class: We strongly encourage the authors to prepare their article to appear in the NWEJM journal with the dedicated `nwejmart' LaTeX class, available with up to date MiKTeX and TeX Live distributions.